 - Hostiles – I spent a month of my last summer in Thailand.
 There were hostiles everywhere.
 They were cheap.
 They were deep in the jungle.
 And they were perfect!
 While I had beds and shelter, I still was surrounded by jungle and nature.
 It was an experience I won’t ever forget!

 - Snow Cave – For the more hard core campers, this is the best way to camp in the wintertime.
-If you build yourself a nice igloo or snow cave, you’ll be shocked at how warm you can stay bundled up inside this winter shelter!
+If you build yourself a nice igloo or snow cave, then you’ll be shocked at how warm you can stay bundled up inside this winter shelter!

 - Cabin – Another option for the wealthier campers out there who love feeling “home” even when out in the mountains.
 The cabin is a definite win and a guaranteed good time for everyone involved!

-If you have any other methods of camping you’ve tried out, let us know!
+Finally, if you have any other methods of camping you’ve tried out, let us know!
 We’d love to hear about it!